Reservoir / Water Bottles

 The lab squirty bottle has a tube that runs through the lid and this makes it easy to turn them in to a Mariotte syphon.
 A Mariotte syphon delivers a constant rate of flow regardless of the liquid level inside the bottle.

 I remove the top tube and then I make a small hole at the bottom and hot glue a piece of stiff tube in the hole.
 This then allows PVC tube to be attached.

-Filter holders are very popular and used by some of the commercial systems.
-A benefit of these is they have thread connections so nozzles can be used.
+T33 Filter holders are very popular and used by some of the commercial systems.
+A benefit of these is they have threaded connections so nozzles can be easily attached.

 Almost anything can be used as the splash tray/container.
 I have a thing for Chinese tea cups (my mother-in-law has some really nice ones).
 I have used baking trays, CD containers (the lids), bowls, glasses.

 After I became more serious with water drop photography I had a couple of acrylic trays made.
 One is 80x40cm and the other is 60x30cm.
 I also bought black and white acrylic sheets to use as inserts.